cartesi/creepts-dapp/README.md

 Done!
 ```

+After the environment is running, open http://localhost:8090 to open the game UI.

 #### Running on Testnet

 Cartesi will provided a docker image called `cartesi/creepts-onchain` with references to pre-deployed contracts to the testnets `ropsten`, `kovan` and `rinkeby`.
 So in order to run the cartesi node on your machine you need to create an ethereum wallet, put some funds on it, and run it using the following commands: